reekystive/vscode-pnpm-workspace/README.md

 ## 🚀 Current Features

-**Copy Workspace Dependencies** - The first of many workspace productivity tools!
+**Copy Workspace Dependencies** - Two powerful ways to extract workspace dependency information!

+- **Copy Workspace Dependency Names**: Select any package in your pnpm workspace and copy its workspace dependency names to clipboard, with each dependency on a new line
-- **Copy Workspace Dependencies**: Select any package in your pnpm workspace and copy its workspace dependencies to clipboard, with each dependency on a new line
+- **Copy Workspace Dependency Paths**: Select any package in your pnpm workspace and copy its workspace dependency paths to clipboard, with each dependency path on a new line
 - **Re-scan Workspace**: Manually refresh the workspace package cache when needed
 - **Web Extension Support**: Works in VS Code for the Web and remote development environments
 - **Workspace Root Support**: Includes the workspace root package with special marking